The legislation does not apply to unmarried cohabitants^ (the equivalent of de facto couples in Australia).

 1️⃣ Property owned by either spouse (or registered domestic partners upon filing a Declaration of Domestic Partnership with the Secretary of State*) before the marriage; or

-2️⃣ Property acquired during the marriage by gift, will or inheritance; or
+2️⃣ Property acquired during the marriage or registered domestic partnership by gift, will or inheritance; or

-3️⃣ Property acquired during the marriage with the expenditure of Separate Property (SP) funds; or
+3️⃣ Property acquired during the marriage or registered domestic partnership with the expenditure of Separate Property (SP) funds; or

 4️⃣ Rents, issue and profits derived from Separate Property (SP).